Variety (magazine): 20th century

 In 1953, Army Archerd took over the "Just for Variety" column on page two of Daily Variety and swiftly became popular in Hollywood.
 Archerd broke countless exclusive stories, reporting from film sets, announcing pending deals, and giving news of star-related hospitalizations, marriages, and births.
 The column appeared daily for 52 years until September 1, 2005.

 Erichs continued to oversee Variety until 1956.
 After that date, Syd Silverman managed the company as publisher of both the Weekly Variety in New York and the Daily Variety in Hollywood.

-Thomas M. Pryor, former Hollywood bureau chief of The New York Times, became editor of Daily Variety in 1959.
+Schoenfeld left Daily Variety in 1959 to return to the William Morris Agency as co-head of their worldwide motion picture department and Thomas M. Pryor, former Hollywood bureau chief of The New York Times, replaced him as editor.
 Under Pryor, Daily Variety expanded from 8 pages to 32 pages and also saw circulation increase from 8,000 to 22,000.

 Green remained editor of Variety until he died in 1973, with Syd taking over.

 In 1987, Variety was sold to Cahners Publishing for $64 million.
 In December 1987, Syd handed over editorship of Variety to Roger Watkins.
 After 29 years as editor of Daily Variety, Tom Pryor handed over to his son Pete in June 1988.

 On December 7, 1988, Watkins proposed and oversaw the transition to four-color print.
 Upon its launch, the new-look Variety measured one inch shorter with a washed-out color on the front.
 The old front-page box advertisement was replaced by a strip advertisement, along with the first photos published in Variety since Sime gave up using them in the old format in 1920: they depicted Sime, Abel, and Syd.

 For 20 years from 1989, Varietys editor-in-chief was Peter Bart, originally only of the weekly New York edition, with Michael Silverman (Syd's son) running the Daily in Hollywood.
 Bart had worked previously at Paramount Pictures and The New York Times.

 Syd remained as publisher until 1990 when he was succeeded on Weekly Variety by Gerard A. Byrne and on Daily Variety by Sime Silverman's great-grandson, Michael Silverman.
 Syd became chairman of both publications.